corda/corda-solutions/bn-apps/memberships-management/README.md

 membershipAutoAcceptor = "com.app.MyMembershipAutoAcceptor"

 ```
-## Designing your flows for business networks
+## Designing your flows for Business Networks

 As Business Networks is an *application level* concept, memberships have to be verified manually inside the flows of your CorDapp. *Corda does not perform any membership checks by itself*.